strayer/tt-rss-favicon-unread-counter/README.md

 ## Development

-The main plugin code is written in ECMASCript 6.
+The main plugin code is written in ECMAScript 6.
 To compile the code, various npm scripts are set up.

 ```
 # Clean the build directory